andrewcooke/bnum/README.md

 In addition, I debated for a long time whether to support multiple inheritance.
 It is an awfully complicated way to avoid typing `.value`.

-Note that most of these are related to the *definition* of enumerations.
+The most significant of these are related to the *definition* of enumerations.
 So changing from Enum to Bnum will often require changing only one part of the code base.